Or, consider other cards for 50,000 more miles or points that transfer into United miles with additional flexibility for your everyday spending.

 Delta typically charges $450 a year for SkyClub membership alone, so for The Platinum Card’s $550 fee you’re getting a lot more for your money.

 Here is a list of Delta and Centurion lounge locations you can access with your Platinum Card and here is a list of Priority Pass locations you can access.
 Check both to see if you can access a lounge in the airport you are traveling, but if you fly Delta frequently or use an airport with a Centurion Lounge the value of the card can add up quickly.

-Simply present your Platinum Card® at the lounge check-in, along with your boarding pass for travel that day on the host airline.
+Simply present your Amex Platinum Card® at the lounge check-in desk, along with your boarding pass for travel that day.
 You will be granted complimentary access for yourself.
-Guests will cost $29 each per visit at Delta Sky Clubs starting May 1, 2014.
-At Centurion Lounges, 2 guests or your spouse and children under 21 are complimentary.
+Guests cost $29 each per visit at Delta Sky Clubs.
+At Centurion Lounges, 2 guests are complimentary.

-Centurion Lounges and Priority Pass network lounges don’t require a boarding pass for entry – so you can fly any airline and use their clubs, though Priority Pass lounges charge for guest entry.
+Centurion Lounges and Priority Pass network lounges don’t require a specific airline for entry – so you can fly any airline and use their clubs, and you can bring 2 guests along.

 1. A place to work or relax

-The primary benefit of airline lounges is a relatively quiet place to wait for your flight and recharge your laptop or mobile telephone.
-They are not spa-like luxury centers, but most clubs are practical and offer both comfortable social seating areas as well as more private workstations.
-There is also a place to comfortable store your luggage.
-Delta SkyClubs offer complimentary wifi access.
+The primary benefit of airline lounges is a relatively quiet place to wait for your flight and recharge your laptop or mobile device.
+While The Centurion Lounges offer spa like luxury, most other lounges are simply practical and offer both comfortable social seating areas along with more private workstations and free wifi access.